 Maximum Security Zone is a pre-defined recipe managed by Oracle.
 This recipe includes policies that maximize configuration for a strong security posture.
 While the Maximum Security Zone recipe includes a broad set of security policies, in practice, organizations typically adjust the scope of policies applied to reflect their specific needs.

 Customers cannot create their own policies.
 Customers have access to an extensive list of policies provided by Oracle.
 New policies will be added over time.

 Resources inside Security Zones are identical to their equivalents outside of a Security Zone.
-The only difference is the enforcement of the security best practices policies for their settings and configuration.
+The only difference is the enforcement of the security policies for their settings and configuration.
 These resources can be accessed using the same methods, tools, and permissions as regular resources.

 Security Zones is a free service; however, resources within a Security Zone will have their usual charges.